Schneour Zalman Schneersohn

-Schneour Zalman Schneersohn (1898–1980) was a Lubavitch Hasidic Chief Rabbi who was active in France during World War II.During the Nazi occupation of France, he ran homes for children who had been separated from their families, providing them with food, shelter and a Jewish education.
+Schneour Zalman Schneerson (1898–1980) was a Lubavitch Hasidic Chief Rabbi who was active in France during World War II.
+During the Nazi occupation of France, he ran homes for children who had been separated from their families, providing them with food, shelter, and a Jewish education.
 Later, as the situation in France worsened, he smuggled many of them to safety.

 Biography

 Schneour Zalman Schneersohn was born in Gomel, Russian Empire (currently in Belarus) in 1898.
 He belonged to the Lubavitch hassidic dynasty.

 Schneersohn was descended on both sides from prestigious Hasidic families.
 He was the son of Menachem Mendel Schneersohn, grandson of Levi Yitzchak Schneersohn, great grandson of Baruch Shalom Schneersohn, the oldest son of the Tzemach Tzedek (Menachem Mendel Schneersohn, the third Rebbe of the Lubavitch dynasty).
 His mother, Liba Leah, was the granddaughter of Levi Yitzchok of Berditchev, one of the main disciples of Dov Ber of Mezeritch, himself one of the main disciples and successor of the Baal Shem Tov, the founder of Hasidism.
 His daughter, Hadassah, married Eli Chaim Carlebach in 1949.

 Schneersohn was active in the Jewish religious resistance in the USSR, distributing funds and prayer books with the help of the Political Red Cross.
 In 1935, after receiving his semikhah from the Lubavitch yeshiva in Russia, he immigrated to Mandatory Palestine but after a few months, left for France on his way to the United States.
 In the end, he remained in France.

 In 1936, he created the Association des Israélites Pratiquants (AIP) (also Kehillat Haharedim), an association of Orthodox Jews promoting religious and educational activities throughout France.
 The organization "provided material relief to needy Jewish refugees...founded Hebrew schools and synagogues, set up kosher soup kitchens and distributed clothing and money."

 Léon Poliakov, a French historian close with Rabbi Schneersohn, claims that "his orthodoxy, of an absolute intransigence, or his working methods, as flexible as they were, were disconcerting, not to mention his manners and his dress which did not appeal to his French colleagues."
 He thus focused his attention on teaching children, opening eight Talmud Torah schools attended by several hundreds of children.